 - Caused by the dimorphic fungus Histoplasma capsulatum

-- Exists as a mold in the environment and yeast at body temperatures
+- Exists as a mold in the environment and a yeast at body temperatures

-- Disseminated disease is uncommon and occurs primarily when there is immune suppression
+- Disseminated disease is uncommon and occurs primarily when immune suppression is present

-- Represents the first manifestation of AIDS in 50-75% of patients
+- Represents the first manifestation of AIDS in 50% to 75% of patients

-- 5-10% of patients with dissemination develop CNS involvement
+- 5% to 10% of patients with dissemination develop CNS involvement

-- If available, look at prior chest imaging for calcified pulmonary nodules or mediastinal lymph nodes.
+- If available, look at previous chest imaging for calcified pulmonary nodules or mediastinal lymph nodes

-- Histoplasmomas: expansile lesion in the thalamus, hypothalamus or chiasmatic region that is small, round and demonstrates peripheral enhancement
+- Histoplasmomas: expansile lesion in the thalamus, hypothalamus, or chiasmatic region that is small and round and demonstrates peripheral enhancement

 - Hypointense lesions with surrounding hypointense edema